 Empirical legal studies, medical malpractice insurance, tort reform

 Born, Patricia; Viscusi, W. Kip; and Baker, Tom, "The Effects of Tort Reform on Medical Malpractice Insurers’ Ultimate Losses" (2009).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2341.

 Economic Policy Commons, Health Economics Commons, Health Law and Policy Commons, Health Policy Commons, Insurance Commons, Insurance Law Commons, Law and Economics Commons, Policy Design, Analysis, and Evaluation Commons, Torts Commons